Falcion/Briefmaschine/README.md

 Guide for installation of source code of the class-library:

-1. Clone the repository with any form of application that supports GIT;
+1. clone the repository with any form of application that supports GIT;
-2. Put this application in your path of project and define its namespace;
+2. put this application in your path of project and define its namespace;
-3. Class-library is ready to be used in your project or to be edited;
+3. class-library is ready to be used in your project or to be edited;

+**For editing open-source:**

+1. download the repository's git;
+2. initialize linters and HUSKY in git repository;
+3. make your changes via [contributioning policy and commit convention](#contributioning);
+4. continue as instructed in contributioning policy;

+    ```powershell
+    npm i
+    npx husky-init
+    ```

+Instruction about working and setting up automatically linted commits and changelog from them, read - [article about Angular.js conventions](https://mokkapps.de/blog/how-to-automatically-generate-a-helpful-changelog-from-your-git-commit-messages/).

 Process of installation within NUGET package manager in VS:

-1. Open project in IDE with .NET native-support;
+1. open project in IDE with .NET native-support;
-2. Use the specified package manager in your IDE (in VS - find this in upper hotbar);
+2. use the specified package manager in your IDE (in VS - find this in upper hotbar);
-3. Write the name of this package into packages browser;
+3. write the name of this package into packages browser;
-4. Download the required for you version through the menu and package is ready-to-use.
+4. download the required for you version through the menu and package is ready-to-use.

 If you use a different IDE without native support for NUGET, read this article: [using new commands in .NET]( https://stackoverflow.com/questions/40675162/install-a-nuget-package-in-visual-studio-code/).